afurm/personal-website/README.md

 1. Create an account at [EmailJS](https://www.emailjs.com/)
 2. Create a service and email template
 3. Update the environment variables with your credentials

+### Favicon Setup

+The website includes comprehensive favicon support for various devices and browsers.
+To properly set up the favicon:

+1. Generate favicon files using the SVG templates in the `public` directory:
+   - `favicon.svg` - Vector version of the favicon
+   - `favicon-large.svg` - Larger vector version for generating different sizes

+2. You'll need to create the following files (you can use an online favicon generator like [RealFaviconGenerator](https://realfavicongenerator.net/)):
+   - `favicon.ico` - Multi-size ICO file (16x16, 32x32, 48x48)
+   - `favicon-16x16.png` - 16x16 PNG favicon
+   - `favicon-32x32.png` - 32x32 PNG favicon
+   - `apple-touch-icon.png` - 180x180 PNG for iOS devices
+   - `android-chrome-192x192.png` - 192x192 PNG for Android devices
+   - `android-chrome-512x512.png` - 512x512 PNG for Android devices

+3. The `site.webmanifest` file is already configured to reference these icons for PWA support.

 ## 📱 Mobile Optimization